Stalinka: Director's housing

 A subset of elite housing ("директорские"), director's buildings were built for top industrial and scientific managers.
 These buildings had classical architectural elements but minimal decoration.
 They were large, often with high first floors, and finished with stucco and molded ornaments.
-Most had reinforced concrete or mixed-material floors, and buildings over five stories included elevators and, in some cases, individual garbage chutes in kitchens.
+Most had reinforced concrete or mixed-material floors, and buildings over five stories included elevators (required under the Soviet building code) and, in some cases, individual garbage chutes in kitchens.
 Ceiling heights ranged from 2.9 to 3.2 meters or more.

 These buildings were typically located in city centers, along major avenues, and near squares, often designed as architectural landmarks.
 After Stalinist construction ended, Vulykh towers and later Tsekovsky buildings replaced them.

 Ordinary Stalinist buildings

 Mass-built Stalinkas were more modest than their elite counterparts.
 The idea that they were built only for workers is a misconception—many skilled workers and labor leaders received apartments in better-designed Stalinist buildings.

-However, due to the mismatch between apartment sizes and the real demographics of waiting-list residents, many three- and four-room apartments were converted into communal housing.

-Some Stalinist buildings had corridor-style layouts, indicating they were originally designed as dormitories for workers and students.

-Key features of standard Stalinist housing: